Information on this page, including unit offerings, is from the 2020 academic year.

 |Unit Learning Outcomes||1.
 Critically evaluate the market and consumer value approach in business.

 2. Apply marketing/management theories and models in developing a value creation, communication and dissemination process.

 3. Assess the role of ethics and social responsibility in value creation, communication and dissemination process.

-5. Analyse new trends and directions in market and consumer value approach.
+5. Analyse new trends and directions in the market and consumer value approach.

 |Unit Learning Experiences||The unit is delivered using blended learning design features with core unit materials provided in a digital format followed up by small class knowledge application and skills development.
 This is enhanced by self-directed learning to further develop skills and application of knowledge to practical and current issues.

 Students will undertake all activities online.